 *Update January 2017* – I applied for a new partner visa recently, and it is all done online now.
 Visit this government website to find out more about the different visas and requirements (if it’s not in English, you can select English from the drop-down menu at the top of the page), and it will tell you to click through to this page to complete your online visa application.

 We only encountered a couple of small problems.
 1) You do need to have the letter from your Colombian partner stamped at a notary (it costs about $5,000 pesos (USD$2) depending on the notary).
-2) When you have completed the online application form, it asks you to upload all of the required documents (and also an ebola declaration form).
-It doesn’t tell you this before, but the maximum upload limit is 3MB, which meant that we had scanned all the pages of all the documents, only to find that these came to more than 3MB, and then had to scan them all again at a lower resolution!
+2) When you have completed the online application form, it asks you to upload all of the required documents (and also an ebola declaration form, at the time of writing).
+It doesn’t tell you this before, but the maximum upload limit for attachments is 3MB, which meant that we had scanned all the pages of all the documents, only to find that these came to more than 3MB, and then had to scan them all again at a lower resolution!
 So be aware of that!
-Regarding the photo, I just took this using my phone, against a white wall as the background, edited it on the computer and uploaded that.
+I used the free CamScanner app on my phone for scanning the documents – really useful.
+You can then email the scans to yourself and adjust the resolution on your computer after if necessary.
+Regarding the visa photo, I just took this using my phone, against a white wall as the background, edited it on the computer and uploaded that.

 The following post was written shortly after I got my first partner visa, and before everything moved online.
 The part about the civil partner certificate / unión marital de hecho should still be relevant though.